 Siemens boosts dividend, announces share buyback

-FRANKFURT, Germany (AP) — Industrial equipment maker Siemens AG said Thursday it would increase its dividend and return billions to shareholders after a strong year.
+FRANKFURT, Germany (AP) — Industrial equipment maker Siemens AG says it will increase its dividend and return billions to shareholders after a strong year.

-Management proposed a dividend of 3.50 euros for the 2015 fiscal year, up from 3.40 euros from a year earlier, and announced it would buy back up to 3 billion euros in shares, as well as pay 200 million euros to employees in profit sharing.
+It proposed a dividend of 3.50 euros for the 2015 fiscal year, up from 3.40 euros from a year earlier, and announced it would buy back up to 3 billion euros in shares.